Brazil investigates Google over antitrust charges

 A Google spokeswoman in Sao Paulo said in an email that the company would cooperate with Brazilian regulators.

-Microsoft filed a complaint charging Google with obstructing advertising campaigns across multiple search engines to give an unfair advantage to its highly profitable AdWords service, according to a Cade statement.
-AdWords is Google’s main source of advertising dollars, which make up 95 percent of revenue.
+Microsoft filed a complaint charging Google with obstructing advertising campaigns across multiple search engines, giving an unfair advantage to Google’s highly profitable AdWords service, according to a Cade statement.

-Brazilian comparison shopping sites Buscapé and Bondfardo also accused Google of reproducing product reviews from their users, a practice known as “scraping,” without allowing the competitors to do the same with its website Google Shopping.
+Brazilian comparison shopping sites Buscapé and Bondfardo accused Google of reproducing product reviews from their users - a practice known as “scraping” - without allowing the competitors to do the same with its website Google Shopping.

 Cade is also looking into complaints from Buscapé and Bondfardo that Google gives unfair prominence to Google Shopping on its general Web search, making it the only price-comparison tool that appears with photos, prices and evaluations.